I am recovering from veganism.

-When I started eating animal proteins again I was post op, feeling like I was going to die.
-Something inside screamed at me, “You need to eat some stew.”
-So I did for the first time in 2 years.
-And I felt like I came back to life.
+When I started eating animal proteins again I was post op, feeling afraid about how poorly my recovery was going.
+After multiple days of extreme distress, something inside screamed, “You need to eat some stew!”
+So my hubby followed my instructions on how to put it together (he did a good job! lol!) and for the first time in 2 years, I ate meat.

 Now that I eat animal proteins again, I feel healthier, with a more robust and resilient nervous system and immune system due to minerals and vitamins from non-vegan sources.